WillFK/t-blondi/README.md

 If you want to blacklist by channel / user id, then:

 - create a file called `blacklist.txt`
-- then add to it the channels you want to ignore, like:
+- add the id of the channels you want to ignore to it, like:
 ```
 UCkGthGTWjI2awl1pqCQRncQ
 UCaYLBJfw6d8XqmNlL204lNg